Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Effect of unitary errors

 \section{Effect of unitary errors}

 Besides the imperfections introduced by the incoherent dynamics, the performances of the EDSS protocol can be spoiled by the coherent dynamics as well, if they fail to perfectly implement the ideal CNOT.
+We define these unitary errors as imperfections in gate operations which may result in a different, yet still unitary, operation being performed than the one desired.

-We can study the effect of these unitary errors by varying the strength of the unitary dynamics in both encoding and decoding steps .
+We can study the effect of these unitary errors by varying the strength of the unitary dynamics in both encoding and decoding steps.
+This enables us to simulate this type of imperfections so that the unitary dynamics remain unitary but do not carry out a perfect CNOT operation.
 To investigate this, we rescale the strength of $H_{AC,BC}$ by a parameter $\beta_{AC,BC}$ so that the dynamical maps in Eqs.~(\ref{eq:encoding}) and \eqref{eq:decoding} become

 with $j=A,B$.
-Notice that, given that we consider a finite interaction time ($t_{jC}=1$, see Sec.\ref{sec:times}), the dynamics generated by Eq. (\ref{eq:unitaryStrength}) cannot be accounted for simply by rescaling the parameters in Eqs. (\ref{eq:encoding}) and (\ref{eq:decoding}).
+Notice that, given that we consider a finite interaction time ($t_{jC}=1$, see Sec.~\ref{sec:times}), the dynamics generated by Eq. (\ref{eq:unitaryStrength}) cannot be accounted for simply by rescaling the parameters in Eqs. (\ref{eq:encoding}) and (\ref{eq:decoding}).
 We first consider the effects on the encoding and decoding steps separately, before evaluating how much entanglement we can distribute by measuring the carrier system $C$.